Surrey Young Carers

 How to refer

-A parent, a teacher or someone working with the family can refer a child or young person to Surrey Young Carers (part of Action for Carers Surrey) and apply for our support.
-We will then assess the child’s situation, to see if we can provide suitable help.
+If you’re a young carer, your parent, your teacher, or someone else who may support your family (eg your family doctor or a social worker) can refer you to the Surrey Young Carers service (part of Action for Carers Surrey) and apply for our support.
+We will then assess your situation, to see if we can provide suitable help.

 Get in touch